blue-build/modules/modules/brew/README.md

 - Brew is extracted to `/home/linuxbrew/` by the official script (`/root/` is needed, since image-builds are running as root)
 - Brew in `/home/linuxbrew/` is compressed in tar, copied to `/usr/share/homebrew/` & permissions to it are set to default user (UID 1000)
 - `brew-update` & `brew-upgrade` SystemD service timers are enabled (by default)
+- Applied fix for Brew shell environment path conflict between system & brew packages with same name
+  by exporting Brew path when interactive shell is used only, unlike offical Homebrew way of exporting it globally
 - Brew bash & fish shell completions are copied to `/etc/profile.d/brew-bash-completions.sh` & `/usr/share/fish/vendor_conf.d/brew-fish-completions.fish`
 - `tmpfiles.d` configuration `homebrew.conf` is written with these directory locations:
   - `/var/lib/homebrew/`